Outwitting History: Legacy

-Today, Aaron Lansky is the president of the Yiddish Book Center, which holds more than 1 million Yiddish books.
+Until his retirement in June 2025, Lansky was the president of the Yiddish Book Center, which holds more than 1 million Yiddish books.
 It is the largest collection of Yiddish books in the world.
 It is also the largest Jewish cultural organization in The United States.
 The center makes Yiddish widely available to the public by digitizing thousands of its books which are then available for free download.
 Books are also distributed from the centre to libraries, individuals and educational institutions all over the world.
 The center also translates the best of its Yiddish books into English, and operates The Wexler Oral History Project, which records interviews with Yiddish Speakers.
 The center also offers internships and fellowships in Yiddish studies and is developing a Yiddish textbook incorporating modern pedagogical methods.